 I really don't want to be saying any of this before I've built myself a nest down there though really, as prices will soon soar out of control.
 It's not cheap there, but compared to other places in Kent and London I've been looking over in property guides, there's still a chance to get on the ladder with a garden and spare bedrooms and cat swinging (and possibly pool cueing?) space and all the other unattainable luxuries we dream of in London.

-Paul Clarke's weblog - I live in Hythe in Kent.
+Paul Clarke's weblog - I live in Hythe in the deep South.
 Wed to Clare and father to two, I am a full-stack web engineer, + I do js / nodejs, some ruby, python, php ect ect.
 I like pubs, running, eating, home-automation + other diy jiggery-pokery, history, family tree stuff, Television, squirrels, pirates, lego, and TIME TRAVEL.